JosuaKugler/uni/master_thesis/questions.md

 ### What do we do with surgeries that touch the boundary?
 Maybe they can be perturbed to not touch it.
 I don't understand the proof of the second part.

+### What is a domain?
+Typically, a smooth compact manifold with boundary.